DOSull/Geographical-Computing/labs/README.md

       jupyter notebook

   From there, things should be reasonably straightforward.
+Just remember to start with the `00-overview.ipynb` notebook!

 ### On *MacOS* or *Linux*
 It is hard to give detailed instructions as setups may differ, but here are the steps: